-Eastwood Hill is an arboretum of national and international importance.
-It holds the most comprehensive collection of woody plants in New Zealand and possibly the largest collection of Northern Hemisphere trees south of the equator including 170 species currently on the International Union for Conservation of Nature (I.U.C.N.) world endangered list.
-The arboretum displays over 4000 different taxa of trees, shrubs and climbers on the 135-hectare property, gathered by the late Douglas Cook, the founder, and since augmented by the Eastwoodhill Trust Board.
+Eastwood Hill is an arboretum of national and international importance; it is recognized as the National Arboretum of New Zealand - Te Mara Rakaunui o Aotearoa.
+It holds the most comprehensive collection of woody plants in New Zealand and the largest collection of Northern Hemisphere trees south of the equator including 170 species currently on the International Union for Conservation of Nature (I.U.C.N.) world endangered list.
+The arboretum displays over 25 000 different taxa of trees, shrubs and climbers on the 250-hectare property, gathered by the late William Douglas Cook, the founder, and augmented by the Eastwoodhill Trust Board in the 1970s.

 Many winter-flowering trees herald spring when a one-hectare planting of daffodils and prunus, malus, magnolias, chestnuts, maples, cornus, azaleas and many unusual species come into bloom.
 There is interest all year but the highlight is perhaps in autumn when oaks, ash, maples, cotinus, larch and countless other deciduous trees provide a riot of colour.
 Many rare and unusual conifers add evergreen form and colour.